 If your child could not achieve a suitable score on the Auditory Processing Test (and remember, first and second graders will normally not score 100% because there are some developmental abilities involved) then you can take the following actions:

-First, take a look at the book Reading Reflex and try the auditory processing exercises at the CVC, CVCC and CCVC levels using manipulatives in the manner they describe.
+If you have the opportunity, take a look at the book Reading Reflex and try the auditory processing exercises at the CVC, CVCC and CCVC levels using manipulatives in the manner they describe.
 You can use Scrabble tiles, or a child’s toy letter set for this purpose, since only individual letters are required.

 You want your child to be able to change a word like hot to hop when you orally instruct him to do so.
 He’s looking at hot spelled out in front of him and you run your finger across the letter tiles and say “This is hot.
 Show me hop.”
 If your child has trouble, slow the process down and tell him to listen carefully to hear what sound you are saying when your finger is over each letter tile.
 Don’t segment the word for him.
 Just drag out the word more slowly and move your finger across the letters so that you’re pointing at the sound you’re currently emphasizing.
 That is, you say “hhhhooooop,” not “h….o….p.”